nehalbk/customer-segmentation-rfm-kmeans/README.md

 ## Project Structure

-This project is part of the `Data-Analysis` repository, located under `Python/Customer Segregation/RFM Analysis`.

 - **Data Preparation**: Cleaning and preprocessing the data.
 - **RFM Calculation**: Computing Recency, Frequency, and Monetary values for each customer.
 - **Outlier Removal**: Removing outliers to ensure robust analysis.